Top Ten Giant Discoveries in North America

 However, most people don’t believe in giants, but rather scoff at the idea, saying it’s all just folklore that got mixed up and sensationalized by newspaper journalists.
 We disagree, as there is ample evidence within Native American mythology, genetic data, ethnological studies, scientific reports, early excavation records, first-hand accounts, and discoveries featured in newspapers and town history books to suggest otherwise.
 Now is the time for academia to take a look at this data, and to investigate what really happened at the Smithsonian, as an important chapter in human history is on the verge of being lost forever.

-Featured Image: Graphic chart displaying the heights of various giant discoveries in North America (authors supplied)
+Top Image: Graphic chart displaying the heights of various giant discoveries in North America.
+Source: Authors supplied.

 By: Hugh Newman and Jim Vieira